mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 *Last updated: 1 May 2016*

-**Mitt Romney** is a former candidate for the Republican Party Presidential nomination and the former Governor of Massachusetts. *[Update: and now a US Senator for Utah]*
+**Mitt Romney** is the a former Governor of Massachusetts, a former Presidential candidate for the Republican party, and is a US senator for Utah.

-**Gail Collins** is a journalist who writes a twice-weekly op-ed column for the _New York Times_.
+**Gail Collins** is a journalist who writes an op-ed column for the _New York Times_.

-Gail Collins is obsessed by the fact that Mitt Romney once drove to Canada with the family dog strapped to the roof of the car, and has mentioned this fact over 80 times in print.
+Gail Collins likes to mention the fact that Mitt Romney once drove to Canada with the family dog strapped to the roof of the car.
+In fact, she has mentioned this fact over 80 times in print.

 In case you don't know the story, Collins lays out the details in her first mention of the Romney/dog story, back in August 2007: